Classical Guitar, an incredible instrument

 Both standard notation and tablature (TAB) are visual instructions for us to make music.
 Neither of these forms of communication are perfect, but there are some specific benefits and drawbacks to each one.

-Tablature is easy to understand straight away, and it can communicate the basics of what finger where very clearly.
-For simpler repertoire it can work quite well, however, it starts to show serious deficiencies as music becomes more complex and has layers of rhythm and pitch.
+Tablature is easy to understand straight away, and it can communicate the basics of what finger goes where very clearly.
+For simpler repertoire it can work quite well; however, it starts to show serious deficiencies as music becomes more complex and has layers of rhythm and pitch.

 Standard notation is also flawed, especially when it comes to the guitar!
 One crucial aspect is that it is a common language shared by the classical music community at large and it will allow you to interact with other musicians, which is absolutely necessary.

 Furthermore, almost the entirety of the music you will be working on in the classical guitar repertory is written in standard notation, so there really is no question about whether you should learn standard notation or not.
 You need to.